The urinary tract helps the body expel toxins.

 A higher risk of an enlarged prostate can occur among men who have too much excess weight.
 This is due to an alteration in the endocrine system, as well as higher activity in the sympathetic nervous system.
 Inflammation also increases with obesity, along with oxidative stress on cells.

 With this in mind, it is essential for men to exercise and eat healthily.
 A healthy diet should include a balanced range of foods.
 These foods should give the man an appropriate dose of vitamins, minerals, protein, and fatty acids.
 Turning to junk foods and processed foods can lead to higher inflammation rates in the body.
 It also causes weight gain and ultimately contributes to worse symptoms.

 Exercise helps a man burn excess fat.
 It also ensures they are able to maintain a healthy weight.
 With the right activities, muscle mass increases.
 There are all ways to improve the general well-being of the body.
 A regular session of exercise may also help to keep the urinary system and prostate healthy.

 Apart from these, having a healthy nighttime routine can help to reduce nocturnal urination.
 Men should ensure they avoid drinking too many fluids before bedtime.
-Caffeinated beverages such as coffee should also be limited, as it acts as a diuretic in the body.
+You should also limit caffeinated beverages such as coffee, since it acts as a diuretic in the body.

-Urologic diseases can be unpleasant, lead to a poorer quality of life, and lead to complications.
-By recognizing signs early on, treatment can be implemented before serious problems develop.
+A urologic disease can be unpleasant, lead to a poorer quality of life, and lead to complications.
+By recognizing signs early on, you can implement treatment before serious problems develop.